gomorpheus/morpheus-docs/release_notes/current.rst

           - Fixed Amazon EKS controller subnet filtering which was not properly filtering the list based on the selected VPC :superscript:`6.2.10`
           - Fixed Amazon EKS role filtering in the provisioning wizard for EKS clusters.
 Roles are no longer duplicated for each region which was not necessary :superscript:`6.2.10`
           - When unable to properly authenticate with a Role ARN, the cloud will not be added using the root account instead.
 An error appears now appear confirming the connection to AWS cannot be made :superscript:`6.2.10`
+          - Improved the process by which |morpheus| syncs data (costing data, resource sync, etc) from Amazon Clouds to reduce the number of overall database transactions.
+In some environments, excessive transactions could lead to very large binlog size which could even bring the cluster down (depending on environment size and binlog retention period)
 :Archives: - Within an Archive, on the scripts tab of a file detail page, fixed an HTML ``<a>`` tag which was being shown as visible text copy on the page :superscript:`6.2.10`
 :Azure: - Azure VMs which are discovered by |morpheus| and converted to managed Instances, now correctly update on the server detail page to show they are managed rather than unmanaged :superscript:`6.2.10`
          - Fixed an issue causing Italy North-region Plans not syncing to |morpheus| :superscript:`6.2.10`